rsohlot/portfolio_profit_tracker/README.md

     PLEASE ADD IPO ORDER MANUALLY!!!
     To check the IPO order details.
 Fo to holdings in zerodha, click ... option button (available with sotck name), Click on "View Breakdown".You will get id, date purched about , quantity details.

+Assumption:
+    trade date in file should be in yyyy-mm-dd format.

 step 3: run:

     python profit_plotter.py